-On each Payment Date on or prior to the Group 1 Termination Date, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 1, the Tranche Write-down Amount for Loan Group 1, if any, for such Payment Date, will be allocated, first, to reduce any Overcollateralization Amount for such Payment Date, until such Overcollateralization Amount is reduced to zero and, second, to reduce the Class Notional Amount of each Group 1 Reference Tranche in the following order of priority, in each case until its Class Notional Amount is reduced to zero:
+On each Payment Date on or prior to the Termination Date, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, the Tranche Write-down Amount, if any, for such Payment Date will be allocated, first, to reduce any Overcollateralization Amount for such Payment Date, until such Overcollateralization Amount is reduced to zero and, second, to reduce the Class Notional Amount of each Reference Tranche in the following order of priority, in each case until its Class Notional Amount is reduced to zero:

-first, to the Class 1B and Class 1B-H Reference Tranches, pro rata, based on their Class Notional Amounts, second, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and
+first, to the Class 2B and Class 2B-H Reference Tranches, pro rata, based on their Class Notional Amounts, second, to the Class 2M-2B and Class 2M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and fifth, to the Class 2A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Writedown Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").

-Because the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1B Notes correspond to the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1B Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1B Notes, as applicable (without regard to any exchanges of Group 1 Exchangeable Notes for Group 1 RCR Notes for such Payment Date).
-If any Group 1 RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Group 1 Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 1 RCR Notes.
+Because the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Notes correspond to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.